These Eggnog Cookies have eggnog inside the cookies and drizzled on top in an eggnog frosting.

 Take a look at this pink cluster in the corner of baby girl’s room.
 I became a little obsessed trying to recreate it ever since I saw it spotted on Pottery Barn’s website.

-Every time I look at it, I’m reminded why I never do crafts; a) I’m not good at them. b) Anything craft that should take one hour, takes me five.
+Every time I look at it, I’m reminded why I never do crafts; a) I’m not good at them. b) Anything crafty that should take one hour, takes me five.

 I made the fabric pom poms myself and then my husband and I spent hours last night trying to hang it all up so it looked pretty.
 Three hours of my life I will never have back.